The South is famous for two things: heat and bugs. Mosquitoes seem to love me. For my wife, a flock of gnats swarm her every time we walk past a pond.

 Switching to LED lights in your garage has a lot of benefits.
 I tested several popular LED shop lights before upgrading my own garage.
 Find out which ones I recommend here.

-- Last fifteen times longer than traditional bulbs.
+- Will last fifteen times longer than traditional bulbs.

-- Don’t use a filament, so they can’t break or shatter like incandescent or compact fluorescent bulbs.
+- Do not use filaments.
+They can’t break or shatter like incandescent or compact fluorescent bulbs.

 - They are more energy efficient.